Youth Football Drills (Tackle)

 Form Tackle on Bag

-Player approaches a stationary tackling dummy at a controlled pace, breaks down two yards short, and delivers a form tackle: head up and across the bag, shoulder driving through the bag's midsection, arms wrapping, feet continuing through the contact.
-12 reps each side.
-The starting drill for any defender at any level because it isolates the form without the speed or contact of a live ball carrier.
+The player approaches a stationary tackling dummy at a controlled pace, breaks down two yards short, and delivers a form tackle: head up and across the bag, shoulder driving through the bag's midsection, arms wrapping, feet continuing through the contact.
 Run with no helmet contact (head up and to the side, not on the bag) so the rep teaches the legal-contact pattern.
+The starting drill for any defender at any level.

 Hit and Wrap

 Two pop-up dummies stand five yards apart.
-Player approaches the first dummy, delivers a form tackle, releases, sprints to the second dummy, and delivers a second form tackle.
-8 reps.
-Builds the recovery-and-tackle pattern that linebackers and safeties use when a ball carrier breaks through the first level of defenders.
-A 10U-and-up drill.
+The player approaches the first dummy, delivers a form tackle, releases, sprints to the second dummy, and delivers a second form tackle.
+A 10U-and-up drill that builds the recovery pattern linebackers and safeties use when a ball carrier breaks through the first level.

 Angle Tackle

-Coach stands on a line with a tackling dummy.
-Defender starts five yards to the right at a 45-degree angle.
-On the whistle, defender approaches the dummy, breaks down at the angle, and delivers a form tackle that brings the dummy down to the play side.
-Builds the leverage-and-angle read that decides whether a defender takes a good angle to the ball or runs himself out of the play.
+The coach stands on a line with a tackling dummy.
+The defender starts five yards to the right at a 45-degree angle.
+On the whistle the defender approaches the dummy, breaks down at the angle, and delivers a form tackle that brings the dummy down to the play side.
 The single most-used tackling drill at the high school level because most varsity tackles happen on an angle, not head-on.

 Open Field Pursuit

-Cone marks the ball-carrier start spot 15 yards from a defender.
-On the whistle, ball carrier sprints toward the sideline at a slight angle.
-Defender pursues at the correct leverage angle and delivers a form tackle (controlled pace, no live contact unless pads are on and the team is in a contact period).
-Builds the open-field tackling pattern that shows up on broken plays, screen passes, and runs that escape the first level.
-A 10U-and-up drill.
+A cone marks the ball-carrier start spot 15 yards from a defender.
+On the whistle the ball carrier sprints toward the sideline at a slight angle.
+The defender pursues at the correct leverage angle and delivers a form tackle (controlled pace, no live contact unless pads are on and the team is in a contact period).
+A 10U-and-up drill for the tackling that shows up on screens and broken plays.

 Goal Line Stand

-Four defenders line up on the goal line; offense sets a three-back, two-back, or single-back package five yards out.
-Offense runs a designed run play; defense reads the play and delivers form tackles short of the end zone.
+Four defenders line up on the goal line; the offense sets a three-back, two-back, or single-back package five yards out.
+The offense runs a designed run play; the defense reads the play and delivers form tackles short of the end zone.
 Run for ten minutes at every defensive practice once installation is complete.
-Builds the short-yardage tackling habit that decides one or two scores per youth game.

 Sideline Tackle

-Ball carrier sprints down the sideline (legs inbounds).
-Defender works to force the ball carrier out of bounds using the sideline as the second defender.
-Coach watches for whether the defender forces inside-out (correct) or chases from behind (wrong).
-Builds the boundary-tackling pattern that turns a long run into a five-yard gain.
-A 12U-and-up drill.
+The ball carrier sprints down the sideline (legs inbounds).
+The defender works to force the ball carrier out of bounds, using the sideline as the second defender.
+A 12U-and-up drill that turns a long run into a five-yard gain.

 Catching Drills